Rintaro0406/Master-Thesis/Lognormal_Simulation/README.md

 7. **Introduction7_DeepSphere.ipynb:**  This code explains the basics of my inference pipeline, which is based on DeepSphere.
 The code is essentially a downgraded monkey model of my full inference code, with training data at a lower angular resolution and using MSE loss.
 To run this code, you do not require multiple GPUs, and training can be completed in just 10 minutes.

 ## References
-Dodelson S., Schmidt F., Modern Cosmology Second Edition., Academic Press, 2020, ISBN 978-0-12-815948-4

-Zonca A., Singer L., Lenz D., Reinecke M., Rosset C., Hivon E., Gorski K., healpy: equal area pixelization and spherical harmonics transforms for data on the sphere in Python., The Open Journal, 2019, [https://doi.org/10.21105/joss.01298](https://doi.org/10.21105/joss.01298)

-Gorski K., Hivon E., Banday A., Wandelt B., Hansen F., Reinecke M., Bartelmann M., HEALPix: A Framework for High-Resolution Discretization and Fast Analysis of Data Distributed on the Sphere., The Astrophysical Journal, 2005, [https://ui.adsabs.harvard.edu/abs/2005ApJ...622..759G](https://ui.adsabs.harvard.edu/abs/2005ApJ...622..759G)

-Planck Collaboration, et al., Planck 2018 results.
-VI.
-Cosmological parameters., Astronomy and Astrphysics, 2020, [https://arxiv.org/abs/1807.06209](https://arxiv.org/abs/1807.06209)

-Takahashi R., Hamana T., Shirasaki M., Namikawa T., Nishimichi T., Osato K., Shiroyama K., Full-sky Gravitational Lensing Simulation for Large-area Galaxy Surveys and Cosmic Microwave Background Experiments, The Astrophysical Journal, 2017, [https://doi.org/10.3847%2F1538-4357%2Faa943d](https://doi.org/10.3847%2F1538-4357%2Faa943d)
+[1] Takahashi R., Hamana T., Shirasaki M., Namikawa T., Nishimichi T., Osato K., Shiroyama K., Full-sky Gravitational Lensing Simulation for Large-area Galaxy Surveys and Cosmic Microwave Background Experiments, The Astrophysical Journal, 2017, [https://doi.org/10.3847%2F1538-4357%2Faa943d](https://doi.org/10.3847%2F1538-4357%2Faa943d)

 Mukhanov V., CMB-slow, or How to Estimate Cosmological Parameters by Hand, International Journal of Theoretical Physics, 2004, [https://arxiv.org/abs/astro-ph/0303072](https://arxiv.org/abs/astro-ph/0303072)